 - Company vehicles are serviced regularly per factory specifications to reduce emissions into the air and to promote better fuel economy.

 - We’ve started an office supply sharing program throughout the credit union in 2009.
-We are able to recycle some office supplies and cut expenses by sharing extra materials with other departments saving us hundreds of dollars in office supplies and approximately $2,000 a year in toner.
+We are able to recycle some office supplies and cut expenses by sharing extra materials with other departments saving us hundreds of dollars in office supplies.

 - We donate our old computer servers to Las Vegas community groups instead of throwing them away.